 Red Dead Redemption Remaster / Remake

-The last piece of the puzzle is whether we may one day see the original Red Dead Redemption make it to PC.
+The last piece of the puzzle is whether we may one day see the original Red Dead Redemption on PC.
 Rumours have swirled for years about the game getting to our mouse and keyboard shores, but at this stage it seems likely that even if development was started on a PC port, it was eventually cancelled.
 The last hope is that RDR2 is planned for a simultaneous PC release and as part of that a Remaster is developed for consoles and PC as part of a planned bundle.

 Since we know so little at the moment, here’s what we’re still hoping to see in Red Dead Redemption 2: